Table of Contents

 Best Boots and Footwear for Europe in Winter

 A good pair of traveling boots will have a tough exterior and a soft interior.
 For example, they might have cushioned insoles or fleece linings to keep your feet nice and toasty, but the outsoles should be made of something double-stitched or oil-finished to wick away mud, snow, and slush.
 Make sure that you buy them at least a few weeks before your trip, so you can break them in and they are comfortable when you log many miles in them during your Europe winter trip.
+Wear your heavy winter boots on the plane, to help you pack light and not pay extra luggage costs.

 If you plan on traveling in icy countries, look for sneakers with grooves or cleats on the bottom to provide traction.
 There are also sneakers made with heavier-than-usual materials like corduroy, tartan and waterproof suede to offer insulating properties.
 Avoid sneakers made of “light” or “breathable” materials like mesh.
 Those are fine for summer, but in the winter, they’ll just invite frostbite.